SimonMaracine/checkers-engine/tests/results/commentary.md

 ## 6.1 black vs 7.0 white | match--Dec-3--23-59-43--2024.json

 Engine 7.0 won against 6.1, having only some tweaked parameters and a few changes to its evaluation function.

+## 7.0 black vs 8.0 white | match--Dec-4--15-30-30--2024.json

+Engine 8.0 lost against the previous version.
+It seems that the little changes that I made were not beneficial.